Q: How does gender-inclusive housing work?

 Q: Under this policy, can couples live together?

 The Office of Residential Education and Living strongly recommends against couples living with one another.
 Under the policy, however, couples are not banned from rooming together.
 Roommate pairs will not be questioned about or made to explain their relationship as part of the housing process

 Q: Can students be randomly assigned to a gender-inclusive room?

 No. Only students who opt in will be placed into gender-inclusive housing.

 Q: What if a student chooses to participate in gender-inclusive housing and becomes uncomfortable with their living situation?

 The College’s established room change process allows for reassignment in any living situation where there is a problem that cannot be resolved.

-Q: Do any other colleges have this?
+Q: Do any other colleges offer gender-inclusive housing?

 Q: Why is this policy important?